 Program Continue/Modify/Delete Action 1.4b Support community-based organizations, coalitions and agencies in their efforts to address housing issues by providing staff assistance, data research and coordination to aid their efforts to improve the housing situation when possible.
-Responsibility: PBS Time frame: Ongoing The County has worked with the Community Foundation on a number of infrastructure-related issues by providing data and staff expertise as requested.
+Responsibility: PBS Time frame: Ongoing The County has worked with the Community Foundation on a number of infrastructure- related issues by providing data and staff expertise as requested.
 This Action is being addressed through the previous Action.
 Action 1.5a Continue to improve the Housing Resources webpage used to facilitate the development and improvement of affordable housing.
 Included on the webpage could be items such as funding resources, affordable housing development agencies and developers, energy conservation and Responsibility: PBS Time frame: Initial/Ongoing The County recently received direction from the Board of Supervisors on updating the web page.
 This Action will be continued.

 Program Continue/Modify/Delete green-building resources and services.
-Action 1.5b Continue to Responsibility: PBS The County currently disseminates housing-related brochures to the general public over disseminate housing related brochures (e.g. farmworker housing) to individuals, developers, and builders that visit Planning and Building offices.
-Timeframe: Ongoing the counter in the Planning Department.
+Action 1.5b Continue to disseminate housing related brochures (e.g. farmworker housing) to individuals, developers, and builders that visit Planning and Building offices.
+Responsibility: PBS Timeframe: Ongoing The County currently disseminates housing-related brochures to the general public over the counter in the Planning Department.
 PBS staff coordinate pre-application meetings with prospective developers in order to answer questions and provide information on the development permit process, development issues, and requirements.
 These meetings are available to provide detailed information about a project concept and may involve representatives from other departments.
-The County meets with housing agencies, such as the Community Foundation and Redwood Community Services to discuss their potential plans and provide feedback, whichso as to helps to streamline subsequent application processes.
-Staff also utilizes the Pre-Application Conference mechanism to disuss potential farmworker housing or similar projects with interested developers.
+The County meets with housing agencies, such as the Community Foundation and Redwood Community Services to discuss their potential plans and provide feedback, so as to streamline subsequent application processes.
+Staff also utilizes the Pre-Application Conference mechanism to discuss potential farmworker housing or similar projects with interested developers.
 The County additionally is facilitating ADU by disseminating free ADU plans.
 This Action is being combined with Action 1.5a.
 Action 1.5c Continue to report on the implementation and effectiveness of the Housing Element in the General Plan Annual Report to the Board of Supervisors.
-Responsibility: PBS Time frame: Ongoing PBS reports monthly updates to the BOS on housing-related issues, including the implementation and effectiveness of the Housing Element, new housing policies (e.g. ADUs), and fire recovery efforts as they relate to rebuilding efforts.
+Offer to hold an annual Responsibility: PBS Time frame: Ongoing PBS reports monthly updates to the BOS on housing-related issues, including the implementation and effectiveness of the Housing Element, new housing policies (e.g. ADUs), and fire recovery efforts as they relate to rebuilding efforts.
 This Action is being combined with Action 1.5a.

-Program Continue/Modify/Delete Offer to hold an annual Community Development Commission workshop.
+Program Continue/Modify/Delete Community Development Commission workshop.
 Action 1.5d Require that building permit application packets include the Housing Affordability Survey, needed for the Annual Housing Report, with the requirement that it be turned in by the applicant with the permit packet in order for the application to be considered complete.
 Responsibility: PBS Time frame: Ongoing The County will plan to implement this and add a module to its permit tracking software to track this information moving forward.
 This Action is being combined with Action 1.5a.
-Goal 2 - Preserve and improv e existing housing stock, es pecially for low- and moderate-income households.
+Goal 2 - Preserve and improv l e existing housing stock, es pecially for low- and moderate-income households.
 Action 2.1a Assist developers and non-profit organizations with the acquisition, rehabilitation, or development of affordable housing as funding permits.
 Responsibility: PBS and Non-profits Time frame: Annually/Ongoing When requested, County completes application components and supports funding opportunities for housing.
 No applications were completed during this planning period.
 This Action will be continued.